 We assume that lockdown shocks are i.i.d. unanticipated shocks realized at the beginning of a period that hit a fraction $1 - \nu$ of a firm's labor force.
-Thus, the law of motion for employment for a firm i becomes
+Thus, the law of motion for employment for a firm i becomes layoff.

-$$n' = \nu (1 + x + x_r) \mathcal{F}(\vartheta^) n. \tag{C.28}$$

-Among the workers impacted by the lockdown shock, the fraction $1 - \eta$ who were either employed or recalled by the firm in the previous period are placed on temporary layoff.
 Conversely, the fraction η of workers who were newly hired in the previous period and are affected by the lockdown shock, return to jobless unemployment.
-Note that though the lockdown shock is i.i.d., it will have persistent effects since it takes time for workers laid off to return to employment.
+Note that although the lockdown shock is i.i.d., its effects will be persistent, as it takes time for laid-off workers to return to employment.

+$$n' = \nu(1 + x + x_r)\mathcal{F}(\vartheta^)n. \tag{C.34}$$

+Among the workers impacted by the lockdown shock, the fraction $1 - \eta$ who were either employed or recalled by the firm in the previous period are placed on temporary

-Workers in temporary-layoff unemployment due to lockdown are indistinguishable from other workers in temporary-layoff unemployment, except that they move exogenously from temporary-layoff unemployment to jobless unemployment at a potentially different rate, $\rho{r\phi}$.
-Here we allow for the possibility that workers separated from the firm due to the pandemic may have a different degree of attachment to the firm than the typical worker put on temporary-layoff unemployment.
+Workers in temporary-layoff unemployment due to lockdown are indistinguishable from other temporarily laid-off workers, except that they move exogenously to jobless unemployment at a potentially different rate, $\rho{r\phi}$.
+Here we allow for the possibility that workers separated from the firm due to the pandemic may have a different degree of attachment to the firm compared to the typical worker put on temporary-layoff unemployment.